iamtalwinder/book-summaries/The_Magic_Of_Thinking_Big.md

    to deliver these good things.
 Instead, just concentrate on developing those qualities in yourself that will make you a winner.

+# Build Confidence and Destroy Fear

+1. Action cures fear.
+Isolate your fear and then take constructive action.
+Inaction-doing nothing about a situation strengthens fear and destroys confidence.

+2. Make a supreme effort to put only positive thoughts in your memory bank.
+Don't let negative, self-deprecatory thoughts grow into mental monsters.
+Simply refuse to recall unpleasant events or situations.

+3. Put people in proper perspective.
+Remember, people are more alike, much more alike, than they are different.
+Get a balanced view of the other fellow.
+He is just another human being.
+And develop an understanding attitude.
+Many people will bark, but it's a rare one who bites.

+4. Practice doing what your conscience tells you is right.
+This prevents a poisonous guilt complex from developing.
+Doing what's right is a very practical rule for success.

+5. Make everything about you say, "I'm confident, really confident.
+   "Practice these little technIques in your day-to-day
+   activities:
+   - Be a front seater.
+   - Make eye contact.
+   - Walk 25 percent faster.
+   - Speak up.
+   - Smile big.